mbarkhau/pretty-traceback/README.md

 TypeError: no loader for this environment specified
 ```

-If you're terminal is not wide enough, the long paths are replaced with aliases.
+If your terminal is not wide enough, the long paths are replaced with aliases.

 <div align="center">
 <p align="center">